All Episodes

 Stay at home.

-I I I want to be clear in how I characterize this.
+I want to be clear in how I characterize this.

-This is uh mostly a protest.
+This is mostly a protest.

 That ain't a riot, what we're seeing right now in Minneapolis.

-Any reasonable person would say we shouldn't be destroying other people's property, but these are not reasonable times.
+Excuse me, any reasonable person would say we shouldn't be destroying other people's property, but these are not reasonable times.

-And please show me where it says that protests are supposed to be polite and peaceful.
+And please, show me where it says that protests are supposed to be polite and peaceful.

 Heartwarming to see so many people turn out peacefully.